 International Student Admission Requirements

-Medaille College Online Application (no fee to apply)
+Medaille University Online Application (no fee to apply)

 Official high school transcripts; if your transcripts are not in English, they must be translated into English by a recognized agency (any service that is a member of NACES)

 Official transcripts from all colleges and universities attended (if applicable), translated into English by a recognized agency

 Official SAT or ACT scores (if English is your native language); SAT code=2422; ACT code=2822

 English language proficiency test (if English is not your native language); the minimum acceptable scores are as follows:

 An English proficiency test is not required from those who have graduated from a high school, college or university in one of the following countries:

 Please send supplementary materials (transcripts, test scores, etc.) to:

 *Students complete their application by sending transcripts by email but will need to send official transcripts by mail if they enroll in the University.